UPDATE, February 1st 2021: Related to the Novel Coronavirus (COVID-19)

 Osceola & St. Croix Valley Railway

-The worldwide pandemic (COVID-19) has forced a decision to cancel operations of the Osceola & St. Croix Valley Railway for the remainder of 2020.
+The worldwide pandemic (COVID-19) forced a decision to cancel operations of the Osceola & St. Croix Valley Railway for the remainder of 2020.
 The decision was made on July 17, 2020 by the Board of Directors of the Minnesota Transportation Museum (MTM), which operates the railway along the St. Croix River, with departures from Osceola.
 This decision was made with a very heavy heart, but in the interests of protecting the health and safety of our volunteers and passengers.
-Current ticket holders will receive a gift card that can be applied to any future reservation.
-All of us at MTM look forward to seeing you during our 2021 season when we hope that our lives will return to a sense of normal.
+Ticket holders will receive a gift card that can be applied to any future reservation.
+All of us at MTM look forward to seeing you during our 2021 season when we hope that our lives will return to a sense of normal starting this May.
 Please be safe and healthy!

-MTM needs your support to help us weather the pandemic and to be here for you in the next season.
+MTM needs your support to help us weather the pandemic and to be here for you in the coming season.
 Please support us by making a generous contribution:

 Minnehaha Depot in Minneapolis

-Closed for the season.
+TBD for the 2021 season.
 Following guidelines of Minneapolis Parks Board.